ericaglimsholt/accessability-workshop/README.md

 ### Navigation
 I want you to do this fellow things.

-- Find "products on the page"
+- Navigate through our products
-- Find "type to our support"
+- Talk to our support
-- Find "buy a iPhone XS"
+- Add iPhone XS to you cart, then delete it from the cart

 ### Evaluate
 What was good?
 What was bad?